-New dwellings (both market and affordable housing) must adhere to the minimum habitable floorspace standards set out in Table 3.
-They should have a good internal layout with reasonably sized habitable and non-habitable rooms that are well-designed, planned and useable, taking into account the Lifetime Homes Standard criteria, and are suitable for modern living.
+New dwellings (both market and affordable housing) must adhere to the minimum habitable floorspace standards set out in Table 3, unless it can be clearly demonstrated to be unviable or undeliverable.
+They should have a good internal layout with reasonably sized habitable and non-habitable rooms that are well-designed, planned and useable, applying the principles of the Lifetime Homes Standard criteria, and are suitable for modern living.